-In order to monitor the status and the habitat of the key species, the Archipelagos' Terrestrial Conservation Team carries out surveys throughout the year with a focus on Samos island, but also extending to Ikaria and the small islands of the northern Dodecanese.
-The data gathered on the given species is used towards assessing the human impacts on the biodiversity and, ultimately, towards Archipelagos’ conservation initiatives and efforts.
+In order to monitor the status and the habitat of the key species, the Archipelagos' Terrestrial Conservation Team carries out surveys throughout the year with a focusing mainly on Samos island, but also extending to Ikaria and the small islands of the northern Dodecanese.
+The data gathered on the given species is used towards assessing the human impacts on their biodiversity and, ultimately, towards Archipelagos’ conservation initiatives and efforts.

 This internship will consist of both field work and office work, which will provide interns with valuable skill sets in data collection, data analysis, and report writing for a professional career in wildlife and terrestrial conservation and environmental management.

 Research is conducted during land-based surveys, where interns assist in the data collection for ongoing research projects, including:

 These projects provide field-work and hands-on research opportunities for undergraduate and post-graduate students who have achieved a bachelor’s or master’s degree, and who are looking to gain experience outside the classroom.
 Participants have the opportunity to collect data for producing a thesis and scientific publications (you can view Archipelagos researchers' scientific publications that interns contributed to, here).

 The skills and expertise acquired through this internship are useful towards a professional career in environmental and/or zoological research and conservation fields.

 Interns have the opportunity to conduct independent research projects, for university credit or for a thesis/dissertation.

 This internship program is available to applicants who have completed at least one year of college or university studies in the field of marine, ecological, environmental sciences and/or veterinary medicine.